MicrosoftDocs/connected-spaces/articles/web-app-set-operating-hours.md

 ---
 author: lkbryant-MSFT
-description: Learn how to set your store's operating hours in Dynamics 365 Connected Store Preview ms.author: labryan ms.date: 11/06/2020 ms.topic: article
+description: Learn how to set your store's operating hours in Dynamics 365 Connected Spaces Preview ms.author: labryan ms.date: 11/06/2020 ms.topic: article
-title: Set your store's operating hours in Dynamics 365 Connected Store Preview ms.reviewer: v-brycho
+title: Set your store's operating hours in Dynamics 365 Connected Spaces Preview ms.reviewer: v-brycho
 ---

-# Set your store's operating hours in Dynamics 365 Connected Store Preview
+# Set your store's operating hours in Dynamics 365 Connected Spaces Preview

 [!INCLUDE[banner](includes/banner.md)]

-You can use the web app in Microsoft Dynamics 365 Connected Store Preview to set your store's operating hours.
-If you don't set your operating hours, by default, the Connected Store dashboards will include after-hours data (when your store is being cleaned and restocked).
+You can use the web app in Microsoft Dynamics 365 Connected Spaces Preview to set your store's operating hours.
+If you don't set your operating hours, by default, the Connected Spaces dashboards will include after-hours data (when your store is being cleaned and restocked).

 1. In the web app, select the appropriate store from the list at the top of the screen.